Fiskars Steel Pruning Shears Review

 What they are like to use

-The best thing about Fiskars pruners is that they feel familiar almost immediately.
-The grip is comfortable, the blade coating helps keep cuts moving when sap and debris start to build up, and the tool does not feel delicate in normal yard work.
+The grip feels comfortable quickly.
+The blade coating helps cuts stay smooth when sap and debris start to build up, and the tool feels steady in normal yard work.